MeowServer/HintServiceMeow/ReadMe/English/README_en.md

 - [Core Features](CoreFeatures.md)

 ### FAQ
-1. Why doesn't the plugin works?
+1. Why doesn't the plugin work?
 - Make sure that HintServiceMeow is correctly installed.
 - Check if there's any plugin that conflicts with HintServiceMeow
-- Check if there's any error occurs when activating plugins.
+- Check if any error occurs when activating plugins.
-2. Why does hints overlaps with each others
+2. Why do hints overlaps with each other
-- This might happen when multiple plugins put their hint on the same position.
+- This might happen when multiple plugins put their hint in the same position.
 You can check the config file for each plugin to adjust the position of their UI.
-If you cannot adjust the position using config file, please contact the author of the plugins.
+If you cannot adjust the position using the config file, please contact the author of the plugins.